connorlagana/TeslaPretend/README.md

 ### MVP

-\_The **PretendTesla™** MVP is accessing a Ruby on Rails backend and displaying access to customized cars that a logged in user selects from.
+\_The **TeslaPretend™** MVP is accessing a Ruby on Rails backend and displaying access to customized cars that a logged in user selects from.

 #### Goals